espoirMur/my-blog-gastby/content/draft-blogs/read-emails-python/index.md

 Then we mark the message as seen by using the store method and we yield the results.
 This means the function will return a iteraror which is an object we can iterate over.
+Find more about iterator and generator in python [here]([https://stackoverflow.com/questions/9884132/what-exactly-are-iterator-iterable-and-iteration](https://stackoverflow.com/questions/9884132/what-exactly-are-iterator-iterable-and-iteration)) and [here]([https://www.programiz.com/python-programming/generator](https://www.programiz.com/python-programming/generator)).

 Once we have retrieved the emails, let us check the function that gets attachment from that email.

 ### Getting attachement from the email: